Alexander-556/PowerShellScripts/README.md

 ### Repo Documentation Enhancements

 - [ ] Complete this README structure for clarity
-  - [ ] Find location to add table of contents
+  - [x] Find location to add table of contents
-  - [ ] Use link to documentation instead of listing the tutorials in the README
+  - [x] Use link to documentation instead of listing the tutorials in the README
 - [ ] Complete documentation for necessary tool setup
-  - [ ] PowerShell Setup
+  - [x] PowerShell Setup
   - [ ] Terminal Setup
-  - [ ] oh-my-posh Setup
+  - [x] oh-my-posh Setup
   - [ ] VScode setup
     - [ ] Extensions
     - [ ] Debug `launch.json` `task.json`
 - [ ] Additional introduction to powershell information for information purposes
-  - [ ] Introduce on shell, terminal, and OS
+  - [x] Introduce on shell, terminal, and OS
 - [ ] Make this repo README look more attractive

+### Project Set-TouchFile

+- [ ] New features in Set-TouchFile
+  - [ ] Silent mode toggle
+  - [ ] overwrite file toggle
+  - [ ] logging
+- [ ] Better documentation for Set-TouchFile
+  - [ ] Build-in help block
+  - [ ] Set-TouchFile README
+    - [ ] Usage tutorial and demo with screenshots

 ### Project Start-FastCopy